Fr. Brendan Hogan

 Cimolina is the primary point of contact for all parishioners and visitors.
 She ensures the smooth running of church operations by assisting the clergy and providing secretarial and administrative support.
 She is the point of contact for all visitors and handles all calls to the parish office.
 She also assists parishioners with their various enquiries.
 Cimolina assists the parish staff when there is an overflow of work.
 She prepares the weekly church bulletin and newsletters, updates the church calendar, and helps members and external groups in booking church facilities.

 “My role gives me the opportunity to meet and greet people and foster a sense of welcome and belonging.
 I enjoy liaising with families who contact the parish to have their children baptised or for anything else that they require.
-The past two years in this role has brought great blessings and it’s been a time of learning too,” she says.
+The past four years in this role has brought great blessings and it’s been a time of learning too,” she says.

 Parish Pastoral Council